Cogges/cogges.github.io/parenting.md

 These courses are for any parents, step-parents or carers who want to discover that we are not alone in the challenges we face, pick up ideas from other parents and learn how to make even the happiest family better.

-Welcome Church and St Mary's Cogges are running both the [Parenting Children](http://www.relationshipcentral.org/parenting-children-course) and [Parenting Teenagers](http://www.relationshipcentral.org/parenting-teenagers-course) Courses on Mondays, 13 Oct - 24 Nov 2014, 7.45-9.30pm, Open Doors Conference Room, Range Road, Witney.
+Local churches are running both the
+[Parenting Children](http://www.relationshipcentral.org/parenting-children-course) and
+[Parenting Teenagers](http://www.relationshipcentral.org/parenting-teenagers-course) Courses
+on Mondays, 13 Oct - 24 Nov 2014, 7.45-9.30pm, Open Doors Conference Room, Range Road, Witney.